15.4 C

 $ find / -atime 50

-The -atime option shows the files that been accessed within a defined timeframe.
-The above command lists all the files of your system that have been accessed 50 days back.
+The -atime option shows the files that have been accessed within a defined timeframe.
+The above command lists all your system files that were accessed 50 days back.

 34. Find All Files Modified in the Last 50-100 Days